-Gore Mountain garnet hosts a number of inclusion types.
-The most common of which is acicular rutile.
-Many rutile needles are crystallographically controlled and the asterated specimens (Figure 2a) described earlier are most likely due to the orientation of these inclusions perpendicular to $\{111\}$.
-Other solid inclusions include pyrite, plagioclase, pyroxene, hornblende, ilmenite, apatite, and biotite (Valley, et al, 1995).
-Fluid inclusions are rare in Gore Mountain garnet despite the importance of water in the formation of garnet amphibolite as well as large crystal sizes.
-Ironically, the most common fluid inclusion in Gore Mountain garnet is CO_T -rich and is texturally secondary.
-These inclusions, like those in many other Adirondack rocks, most likely formed along the retrograde path following peak metamorphic conditions.
+Gore Mountain garnet hosts a number of inclusion types, the most common of which is acicular rutile.
+Many rutile needles are crystallographically controlled and the asterated specimens (Figure 4a) described earlier may be due to the orientation of these inclusions parallel to {111} of the garnet.
+Other common solid inclusions include pyrite, plagioclase, pyroxene, hornblende, ilmenite, apatite, and biotite (Valley, et al, 1995).

-Figure 2. (a)Crystallographically controlled rutile needles in garnet (b) Cristobalite, ilmenite, albite inclusion
+Figure 4. (a)Crystallographically-controlled rutile needles in garnet (b) Cristobalite, ilmenite, albite inclusion

-Darling et al. (1997) report a most unusual type of multiple solid inclusion containing the low pressure, very high temperature SiO2 polymorph, cristobalite (Figure 2b).
+Darling et al. (1997) report a most unusual type of multiple solid inclusion containing the low pressure, very high temperature SiO2 polymorph, cristobalite (Figure 4b).
 This phase is accompanied by albite and a small quantity of ilmenite.
 The cristobalite is easily recognized by its inherent fractures, formed by the 5% volume decrease upon transforming from the beta-phase at temperatures between 260 and 270°C. Darling et al. (1997) propose the cristobalite + albite + ilmenite inclusions began as small water-rich melt inclusions which then experienced diffusive loss of water.
 This led to an internal pressure decrease (under nearly isochoric, isothermal conditions) to the point where cristobalite, instead of quartz, crystallized in the melt inclusions.
 It should be noted that identical cristobalite-bearing multiple-solid inclusions also occur at the former Hooper and North River Mines (Charles et al., 1998) so their formation is not unique to Barton Mine garnet.
 The most remarkable outcome is that the cristobalite never reconstructively transformed to quartz even during protracted cooling from starting conditions of approximately 800°C. Darling et al. (1997) infer the absence of water was the primary reason for the preservation of cristobalite.